What an Energised First Week Back!

 I honestly cant remember a year that we have had so much to celebrate than 2023.
 Its been a phenomenal year of success after success.

-We began the year with a National Grading, where my boys Gareth, Sebastian and Cian all graded to Shodan alongside me taking my Yondan.
+We began the year with a National Grading, where my boys Sebastian and Cian all graded to Shodan alongside me taking my Yondan.
 It was a grading I was meant to take the year before, but didn’t feel ready but knowing I was going to attempt it alongside these boys made me push myself that much harder and they helped me become focused.
 When we completed the grading and Passed the test it completely filled me with emotion, I took this grading for my students, they deserve to have an instructor who isn’t afraid to continue to progress and show that the path of progression is alive.

 It was a real honor to see them achieve their Kuro Obi.